f3d0ss/CazzolaDotti-se2/RASD/RASD-SafeStreets.md

 <a name="2.1"></a>
 ## 2.1 Product perspective

-The following high level class diagram provides a model of the application domain: it contains only few essential attributes of the various classes and does not include every class that will be necessary to define the Model (useful data) of the system.
+The following high level class diagram provides a model of the application domain: it contains only few essential attributes of the various classes and may not include every class that will be necessary to define the Model (useful data) of the system.

 ![Uml](images/class-diagram.png)